 How long does it take for basil to grow from seed?

 Basil germinates in 7 to 10 days after planting.
-It's usually ready for harvest within three to four weeks.
+It's usually ready for harvest within 3 to 4 weeks.

 Why is my basil plant wilting?